Cecil B. DeMille: 1915–1928: silent era

-Westerns, Paradise, and World War I
+Era Westerns, Paradise, and World War I

 Famous Players–Lasky Corporation – DeMille is seated, second from the right.

 Cecil B. DeMille's second film, credited exclusively to him, was The Virginian.
 It is the earliest of DeMille's films available in a quality, color-tinted video format, but that version is actually a 1918 rerelease.
 The Lasky Company's first few years were spent making films nonstop.
 DeMille directed 20 films by 1915.
-The most successful films during this period were Brewster's Millions (co-directed by DeMille), Rose of the Rancho, and The Ghost Breaker.
+The most successful films during this period were Brewster's Millions, Rose of the Rancho, and The Ghost Breaker.
 DeMille adapted Belasco's dramatic lighting techniques to film technology, mimicking moonlight with U.S. cinema's first attempts at "motivated lighting" in The Warrens of Virginia.
 This was the first of a few film collaborations with his brother William.
 They struggled to adapt the play from the stage to the set.
 After the film was shown, viewers complained that the shadows and lighting prevented the audience from seeing the actors' full faces and said they would pay only half price.
 Sam Goldwyn suggested that if they called it "Rembrandt" lighting, the audience would pay double the price.
 Additionally, because of DeMille's cordiality after the Peter Grimm incident, DeMille was able to rekindle his partnership with Belasco.
 He adapted several of Belasco's screenplays into film.

-DeMille's most successful film was The Cheat; his direction in the film was acclaimed.
+DeMille's most successful film was The Cheat; his direction in the film was critically acclaimed.
 In 1916, exhausted from three years of nonstop filmmaking, DeMille purchased land in the Angeles National Forest for a ranch that would become his getaway.
 He called this place "Paradise", declaring it a wildlife sanctuary; no shooting of animals besides snakes was allowed.
 His wife did not like Paradise, so DeMille often brought his mistresses there with him, including actress Julia Faye.
 In 1921, DeMille purchased a yacht he called The Seaward.
 (Note: DeMille liked to sail and dive; he had several boats throughout his lifetime.
 He donated The Seaward, his most cherished boat, to the merchant marine for service during World War II.
 The boat was returned to him destroyed.
 DeMille gave up the boat and never bought another one.)